skrey/yellow-extensions/features/bundle/README.md

 ## How to bundle CSS and JavaScript

 The extension bundles and minifies files for a better loading time.
-Your website may contain multiple CSS and JavaScript files.
-Usually these files will be cached in the browser, but nevertheless each file has to be loaded and updated.
+Your website may contain multiple CSS and JavaScript.
+Usually these files will be cached in the browser, but nevertheless each file has to be checked.
 This is where a file bundler comes in.
 It looks for included files and replaces them with one single bundle for CSS and one for JavaScript.

 The extension uses [Minify v1.3.60](https://github.com/matthiasmullie/minify) by Matthias Mullie.
 It's licensed under [MIT license](https://opensource.org/licenses/MIT).

 ## Example

-Website with multiple CSS and JavaScript files:
+Website with unbundled CSS and JavaScript files:

 ```
 <!DOCTYPE html>